Writing Off Stock

 Product

-A product to be allocated on this write-off.
-For example, you want to write-off a couple of Peppermint Dark Chocolate Bars.
-If you start to type "Peppermint" in this field, a list of matching products will show for you to select from.
+For example, you want to write-off a couple of Pink Chocolate Unicorns.
+If you start to type "Pink" in this field, a list of matching products will show for you to select from.

 Qty